bao-project/bao-docs/source/glossary.rst

         A subject is an entity that can access or interact with a system, its resources and its assets.
 This can include individuals, other systems (e.g., through a remote connection), and specific system components such as VMs and VMMs.

+    VM
+        A Virtual Machine (VM) is a software-emulated environment that runs programs, including operating systems, as if they were executing directly on physical hardware.
+VMs are created and managed by a hypervisor, which enables the consolidation of multiple VM-based isolated systems on a single platform.